dariarodionova/Unity-UI-best-practices-/Unity UI best practices.md

 ## Programming

 17. **No hiding in alpha** </br>
 Do not use alpha adjustment as a way to hide parts or whole UIs.
-If any element is invisible but his state is still set to **active**, it will take part in rendering process and
+If any element is invisible but his state is still set to **active**, it will take part in rendering process and use computational resources.
+Make sure to disable such element for the period of inactivity.
-If any element becomes hidden as a result of alpha adjustment, make sure to disable it for the period of inactivity, so this element does not use computational resources

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MDQwODg1NjEsLTg3Mjg3OTU4MCwtMz
+eyJoaXN0b3J5IjpbLTE5NDc2NDY5NjIsLTg3Mjg3OTU4MCwtMz
 A3MjQ3NDEwLC0xOTUxNTIxNTc0LC0yMDY0Mzg5NDEzLC04NjAz
 ODMyOTIsLTE5MDEzNjg1MiwxMDA5ODY4ODAwLC02MzcxODExMT
 YsMjA2NTk4MzA0MiwtNDczNTU5MzE1LDI0NTE3Njk1NiwyMDI4